Fremont Weir State Wildlife Area

 How To Get There

 One used to be able to access the wildlife area from the east or the west, but access through the western conduit is currently in contention and private property owners have closed all access from that direction for the present time.
 Please, respect their privacy and do not trespass.
 You can enter the wildlife area from the east.

 From Woodland: Travel I-5 south toward Sacramento 7 miles over the Yolo Bypass Causeway and take the County Rd.
 22 Exit before crossing over the Sacramento River.
 Turn east onto County Rd.
-22 and take the first left, County Rd.
+22 and take the first right, County Rd.
 117, over the railroad tracks.
 Travel on County Rd.
 117 for 5.8 miles and turn left (west) on County Rd.
 16 (unpaved).
 County Rd.
 16 will terminate at the parking lot on the east levee of the Fremont Weir Wildlife Area.

 Park at the top of the levee, and hike north along the levee, until you reach the weir.
 Then hike west, between the weir and the river, same as the western hike.

 As an aside: The east side access to the wildlife area was almost lost in 2007, but Tuleyome and others fought to keep it open to the public.
 You can read a little bit about that by CLICKING HERE.

 The wildlife area itself is relatively flat and comprised of riparian habitat, oak woodlands, and annual California grasses.
 It contains a variety of native trees like oaks, willows and cottonwoods, and critters such as muskrats, deer and river otters.
 It's also touted to be an "awesome" place for birding.
 Pheasant, valley quail and waterfowl are often found here.

 The wildlife area supports hunting and fishing (in season with the proper permits), hiking, walking and photography.